GodotVR/godot_openvr/README.md

-# GDNative based OpenVR plugin for Godot
+# GDExtension based OpenVR plugin for Godot

-This is a GDNative based plugin that adds OpenVR support to Godot.
+This is a GDExtension based plugin that adds OpenVR support to Godot.

 The leading version of this repository now lives at: https://github.com/GodotVR/godot_openvr